This morning, Star Pride is docked in St. George's, Grenada.

 Soon, we arrive at the beach location for our excursion.
 Fortunately, the water looks pretty calm today.
 After meeting our guides for the day, we put on life vests and board the two-person, clear-bottom kayaks.
 We paddle and follow our guide along the designated route.

 Whenever we go kayaking, I always sit in the back so that I can shoot video or take photos of Rickee from behind.
 Plus, I can stop paddling and let her do all the work without her knowing it!

 We paddled for what seemed like three miles, but was probably closer to a mile, when the guides began to point and direct us to hidden treasures under the water.
 About 20 feet below the surface, in several locations, are dozens of buried statues.
-An artist created the statues using concrete and fiberglass and had them placed on the ocean floor.
+The artist, British sculptor Jason deCaires Taylor, created the statues using concrete and fiberglass and had them placed on the ocean floor, creating an “Underwater Sculpture Park.”
 This makes this area a popular dive/snorkel spot.
 I was able to get my GoPro underwater to get a few photos.